 Students whose assessment results require completion of both Reading and Math learning support cannot register for the MATH 0530/1530E co-requisite courses until they have completed the READ 0562/HUM 262E co-requisite courses.

-All Tennessee Board of Regents colleges and universities require that all first time degree-seeking students undergo assessment using the ACT (students under 21) or COMPASS (for students 21 and older).
+All Tennessee Board of Regents colleges require that all first time degree-seeking students undergo assessment using the ACT (students under 21) or ACCUPLACER (for students 21 and older).
 Transfer students who have not successfully completed college-level mathematics, reading, and writing courses must also undergo assessment.
 Further information regarding basic skills assessment can be obtained by contacting the Testing Center on the Roane County or Oak Ridge campuses.

 Students whose assessment results require enrollment in Learning Support courses may not enroll in certain college-level courses until they have satisfactorily completed Learning Support.
 Exceptions to this policy require the approval of the Dean of the college-level course.